Shippable/docs/sources/reference/admiral-two-server.md

 setup the system or custom nodes to run your builds as well as runSh, and runCLI jobs.
 * System nodes are system wide and can be used by any subscription for CI jobs.
 Custom nodes are added for a particular subscription and can only be used for builds in that subscription.
 * To setup Custom nodes, go [here](http://docs.shippable.com/getting-started/byon-manage-node/).
 * To setup System nodes, click on Admin -> Nodes -> System and click on '+' button.
+Follow the instructions on that screen.